Home Majors Computational Science

-Computational Science Degree
+Computational Science

 Students study how to use advanced computing, mathematical modeling, and data analysis to solve complex scientific and engineering problems through simulation and numerical methods.
 Graduates typically pursue careers as computational scientists, data scientists, simulation engineers, and research scientists in national laboratories, tech companies, and financial firms.
 This highly technical field commands strong salaries due to its combination of programming, mathematics, and scientific expertise.

-What Computational Science Graduates Do
+What Computational Science graduates do

 Your degree blends science and code, preparing you to solve complex problems with computation.
 You might spend your days as a data scientist, taking messy, real-world information—from customer behavior to climate patterns—and building models that guide business or policy decisions.
 Or you could work in a specialized computer role, creating a fluid dynamics simulation for an aerospace company or modeling financial risk for a bank.